GreenState Credit Union Review: Iowa’s Largest Credit Union Has High Yields and Low Fees

 GreenState Credit Union vs. Veridian Credit Union

-Veridian has excellent rates on home and auto loans.
-Recent promotions include a 2.69% annual percentage rate on auto loans for 2019 and newer model years, and a 3.10% APR for a 5-year fixed home equity line of credit.
-But GreenState gets the nod when it comes to high checking account interest — as long as you make enough debit card transactions to earn the preferred rates.
+Veridian has excellent annual percentage rates on auto loans, including an APR as low as 2.34% on 2020 and later model years.
+But GreenState gets the nod when it comes to high checking account interest — as long as you make enough card transactions to earn the preferred rates.

 GreenState Credit Union vs. Dupaco Community Credit Union